Murder of Julie Pacey: Continuing publicity

 The case eventually went cold, but continued to receive publicity.
 In 2001, it was reported that links between Pacey's case and the murder of 21-year-old Sharon Harper four months earlier in Grantham had been investigated.
 The links were made as part of Operation Enigma, a wider national police investigation into the unsolved murders of dozens of women in the UK in the 1990s.
 Several 'clusters' of similar murders were identified which suggested that each could be the work of one man, and the Harper and Pacey cases were one of these 'clusters'.
-Barmaid and Mother Harper had been murdered after she left her Grantham pub workplace after midnight one night, and her body was found soon after in undergrowth near to her home having been strangled to death and beaten.
+A barmaid and a mother, Harper had been murdered after she left her Grantham pub workplace after midnight one night, and her body was found soon after in undergrowth near to her home having been strangled to death and beaten.

 Publicity returned to the case in 2015 after significant developments.
 A second appeal was made on Crimewatch, 21 years after the original reconstruction, where it was revealed that scientists had managed to isolate a full DNA profile of the killer.
 It was further noted that all investigations had failed to establish an actual motive for the crime, with Pacey simply being a family woman who lived for her children and there being no reason why someone should attack her.
 The crime was described on BBC crimewatch as a "truly dreadful case".
 The DNA development, which was made using the modern DNA-17 profiling technique, was described as a "landmark forensic breakthrough".
 The DNA did not match anyone in the UK National DNA Database.
 Lead detective Helen Evans appealed to the public to help identify the murderer by giving names to compare to the DNA profile.
 Appeals were also made to the 'Overalls Man' that he could come forward and potentially be eliminated with the DNA.
 However, he has not done so.